tlevine/www.thomaslevine.com/content/!/hip-data-nonsense/index.md

 about "big data" even when a dataset gets large.
 It might be that we want some word to describe what we do.
 "Statistician" and "computer stuff" aren't close enough; "big data" might do just fine for this.

+## Utility of these definitions
+Consider taking everything I said with a grain of salt.
+First, most of my knowledge of how companies work is second-hand.
+Second, in order to explain these vague differences, I used examples that may have made the differences seem more clear than they are.

+On the other hand, I intended for these definitions to be descriptive rather than prescriptive, so they might be more useful than some other definitions that you've heard.